 We have bundled the Matlab code referred to in various sections of the book together with a range of other Matlab scripts and functions to form the Aircraft Geometry Toolbox.
-You can download it as a zip file and simply run any of the code from the Matlab command line.
+You can download it from its GitHub page and simply run any of the code from the Matlab command line.

 As a quick test of whether your installation of the toolbox is ready to go, you could run, for example, a script that builds a UAV wing-body geometry: